-CHAPTER 26 STRETCH ENERGY CODE (Added 2011)
+CHAPTER 26 STRETCH ENERGY CODE (Added 2011, amended 2023)Section 1 Definitions.

-Section 1 Definitions.

-International Energy Conservation Code (IECC) 2009 - The International Energy Conservation Code (IECC) is a building code created by the International Code Council.
-It is a model code adopted by many state and municipal governments in the United States for the establishment of minimum design and construction requirements for energy efficiency.
-Commencing on July 1, 2010, the baseline energy conservation requirements of the Massachusetts State Building Code will default to IECC 2009 and Massachusetts amendments.
+International Energy Conservation Code (IECC) - The International Energy Conservation Code (IECC) is a building code created by the International Code Council.
+It is a model code adopted by many state and municipal governments in the United States for the establishment of minimum design and construction requirements for energy efficiency and is updated on a three-year cycle.
+The baseline energy conservation requirements of the MA State Building Code are the IECC with Massachusetts amendments, as approved by the Board of Building Regulations and Standards and published in state regulations as part of 780 CMR.